ludwig-ai/ludwig-docs/docs/configuration/large_language_model.md

     type: text
 ```

-There are a couple of things to note here:
-- the prompt `template` contains named placeholders (`context` and `question`) for content
-from the dataset's columns
+As in the previous example `context` and `question` are names of columns in the input dataset.
-- the `name` of the `input_feature` (`prompt` here) is immaterial; it is not the name
+The `name` of the `input_feature` (`prompt` here) is again just a placeholder that will be
-of a dataset column as in the previous example.
-This example uses `prompt` just to
-emphasize that the formatted output obtained by applying the prompt template to the
+replaced by formatted text obtained by applying the template to the selected dataset columns.
-dataset columns is the input.

-Also note that a prompt template can be used even with a single dataset column.
-But that is necessary only when static text is required to be prefixed and/or
-suffixed to the content of the dataset column.
+The name used (`prompt`) is not significant, so any intuitive name could have been used without
+changing the results obtained.

 ## Output Features